Why Recording a Marriage Contract Matters

 No covenant or agreement made in consideration of marriage shall be valid against a purchaser for valuable consideration, or a creditor not having notice thereof, unless the covenant or agreement is duly acknowledged and recorded in the manner and form required for deeds and other conveyances.

 A.R.S. § 33-413This statute protects people who deal with property in good faith.
-If a buyer pays fair value for a home and has no reason to know about a private agreement between the spouses, that buyer's interest is protected.
+A buyer who pays fair value and has no reason to know about a private agreement keeps their interest.

 How This Connects to Estate Planning

-When a property agreement is prepared, recording it with the county is typically part of the process.
-If an older agreement was never recorded, confirming whether it needs to be filed can prevent problems down the road.
+Recording is typically part of the process when a property agreement is prepared.
+If an older agreement was never recorded, filing it now can prevent problems later.